The Cyan Language: Basic Types

 \section{Basic Types}

-Cyan has the following basic types: , {\tt Short}, {\tt Int}, {\tt Long}, {\tt Float}, {\tt Double}, {\tt Char}, and {\tt Boolean}.
-Since Cyan will be targetted to the Java Virtual Machine, the language has exactly the same basic types as Java.
-Unlike Java, all basic types in Cyan inherit from prototype {\tt Any}.
+Cyan has the following basic types: {\tt Byte}, {\tt Short}, {\tt Int}, {\tt Long}, {\tt Float}, {\tt Double}, {\tt Char}, {\tt Boolean}, {\tt Nil}, and {\tt String} (no {\tt Void} prototype).
+Since Cyan will be targetted to the Java Virtual Machine, the language has one type for each of the basic types of Java except for {\tt void}.
+Unlike Java, all basic types in Cyan but {\tt Nil} inherit from prototype {\tt Any}.
 Therefore there are not two separate hierarchies for basic types, that obey value semantics,\footnote{The declaration of a variable allocates memory for the ``object"\/.
 Variables really contains the object, it is stack allocated.
 In reference semantics, variables are pointers.
 Objects are dynamically allocated.} and all other types, which obey reference semantics.